 - £400 cashback (John Lewis voucher) for investments of £50,000+

-I personally made my first investment of £2000 in Funding Circle on 25 January 2019.
-My £50 cashback (in the form of an Amazon voucher) is due to be sent within two months.
+I personally made my first investment of £2,000 in Funding Circle in January 2019 and my £50 cashback (in the form of an Amazon voucher) was sent within two months.

-If you do decide to invest and you have found this review helpful; please do consider signing up via my referral link.
-This will enable me to continue paying for the running costs of this website.
+If you do decide to invest and you have found this review helpful, I would be grateful if you could sign up via my referral link.